 Propagation Path Types

-illustrates the possible propagation path types.
+Figure 8 illustrates the possible propagation path types.
 When the antennas are located on the chassis roof, the signal can be transmitted in a Line of Sight (LoS) path (type 1), or reflected on the ceiling (type 2).
 In case that Tx and Rx are placed on identical or adjacent chassis, the antenna can be mounted below the chassis roof (type 3) and the propagation path is either LoS or via a reflector to reduce the interference on the propagation path type 1 and 2.

 Figure 8: Propagation path types